kvarun999/LLM_SECURITY/EVALUATION.md

 - **Detection Rate:** 90.0% (Target: >90%) ✅
 - **False Positive Rate:** 0.0% (Target: <5%) ✅

-### Analysis of False Positives
+### Analysis of False Positive Correction

 - **Result:** 0.0%
 - **Note:** Initially, the system flagged "Lego instructions" as a threat.
-By refining the vector anchors to be more specific (e.g., changing "Print instructions" to "Display initialization text"), we successfully eliminated this false positive without reducing detection capabilities.
+By refining the vector anchors to use specific phrasing (e.g., changing "Print instructions" to "Display initialization text"), we successfully eliminated this false positive without reducing detection capabilities.

 ## 2. Methodology